 Osteopathic schools are less competitive, although the number of applicants has increased dramatically in recent years.
 Some students still do not know what an osteopath does, as they are not widespread in this area of the country.
 The distinction is that osteopaths give special attention to spinal manipulation (similar to chiropractic procedures) in their practice for some patients.
 The distinction between the two types of doctors is dwindling each year.
 With the proper resident training, an osteopath can become a brain surgeon, a heart surgeon, a pediatrician, gynecologist, or any other kind of doctor that one might think of.

 Osteopathic and allopathic residents frequently work side by side in local hospitals.
 The West Virginia School of Osteopathic Medicine located at Lewisburg, WV is the only osteopathic medical school in the state.
-A GPA of 2.8 and MCAT cumulative scores of 18-21 are competitive.

 The courses listed below are general suggestions.
 Check the professional school of your choice to see specific admission requirements.